Andrew-EKrause/Java-Drawing/README.md

 2. On this repository page, navigate to the "Code" button and click the "Download Zip" option.
 3. Go to your "Downloads" section on your computer and place the zip file in a folder/location other than "Downloads" or "Desktop".
 4. Double click on the zip file to open or "unzip" it so you can access the file contents.
-5. Open up Eclipse, and click on the "Browse" button to select the downloaded folder as a new workspace.
+5. Open up Eclipse, and type "Drawing" as the name of the workspace.
+Then click the "launch" button.
-6. Navigate to the location where you placed the zipped folder, which should be unzipped at this point.
-7. Inside the folder, which is called "Java-Drawing-Master", select the folder called "KrauseFirstDrawing" and open it in Eclipse.
+6. If any settings appear, click the "Hide" option located in the upper righthand corner of the screen.
+7. You should now see a workspace.
+You will probably NOT see any files.
+To get the actual file content into the workspace, click on the "Import projects" option.
+8. Click the "General" dropdown arrow option.
+Then click "Projects from Folder or Archive".
+This should open a separate window.
+9. In the separate window, select the "Directory..." button.
+This should open your file system folder.
+In the folder, navigate to the location where the "KrauseFirstDrawing" folder is stored.
+10. Select the "KrauseFirstDrawing" folder.
+Click "Open".
+This will add the path the the directory in the separate window you have opened.
+11. Then in the separate window, click "Finish".
-8. Open the "Building.java" file in Eclipse by double clicking it.
+12. Open the "Building.java" file in Eclipse by double clicking it.
 Then hit the green run icon, which is a green circle with a white triangle inside of it.
+The program should open a separate window with the drawing image in it.

 ## Command Line